| Women

 many topics that would have only been of interest to women

 are absent from Egyptian writings.
+As

 an interesting side note, one ancient poem showed that, just

-as today, women had to put up with men perving at them:
+as today, women had to put up with men perving at them: She

-makes all men turn their necks
+makes all men turn their necksto look at her.

 One looks at her passing by,